 There’s no denying that 2020 was the year that restaurants had to continuously adapt and evolve due to the pandemic, from dine-in shutdowns and delivery and curbside pickup increases to reduced-capacity reopenings.
 Although it has been a difficult year for the industry, there is a light at the end of the tunnel.
-With the vaccination programme going well, the restaurant industry is in the third phase of navigating business post-COVID — this time with patrons eager to resume dining out with the risk reduced while managing the here-to-stay demand of off-premises deliveries and click and collect.
+Once a vaccine is introduced to the public in 2021, the restaurant industry will enter a third phase of navigating business post-COVID — this time with patrons eager to resume dining out once the risk is reduced while managing the here-to-stay demand of off-premises deliveries and pickups.
 But just because on-premises dining will resume doesn’t mean it’s going back to what we have known as “normal.”
-Here’s how to prepare your fast-casual restaurant for success when the industry booms.
+Here’s how to prepare your fast-casual restaurant for success when the industry booms in the spring.

 Safety and community support are crucial

-- Offer fundraising programs for local sports teams, churches, or organisations looking to raise money for their business post-COVID.
+- Offer fundraising programs for local sports teams, churches, or organizations looking to raise money for their business post-COVID.

 - Attend local fairs, concerts, or events as a pop-up booth or food truck to increase sales and show patrons that your business is as strong as ever and ready for a new season.

 With a deployed vaccine and dine-in capability restored, restaurants will benefit from the technology upgrades they are making or have already made.
 The pandemic has fast-tracked restaurant tech advancements, ranging from menus available via QR code to ordering kiosks to the use of tablets for line-busting ordering and payment, particularly in outdoor seating areas.